asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 that any pair of manifolds with constant sectional curvature are isometric if their sectional curvatures are equal.
-So by proving that maximally symmetric spaces have a Riemann tensor of the form @eq-cosm:constant-sectional-curvature-and-riemann-tensor with constant $K$ will give us the metric on the spacial slices.
+So by proving that maximally symmetric spaces have a Riemann tensor of the form @eq-cosm:constant-sectional-curvature-and-riemann-tensor with constant $K$ will give us the metric on the spatial slices.

-== Riemann tensor on maximally symmetric tensor
+== Riemann tensor on maximally symmetric spaces

 To obtain the form of the Riemann tensor we start from the fact that the Riemann tensor is intrinsic, therefore, the Lie derivative of the Riemann tensor with